microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/microsoft_teams_device_usage_reports.md

 # Microsoft Teams device usage reports

-These device usage reports give you information about which devices your users utilize to engage on Microsoft Teams.
+Use the Microsoft Teams device usage reports to get information about Microsoft Teams device usage in your organization.

 ## Methods